CBD for Pets

 CBD was effective in treating the knee, said Dr. Daniel Clauw, a professor at the University of Michigan.
 “It appears as though it is very safe,” he added.
 “Nearly all potential side effects of cannabinoids are from THC, not CBD.”

-2. Treats Seizures and Epilepsy
+Reduce Seizures and Epilepsy

+Another recent study showed that 89 percent of dogs who took CBD in a clinical trial had fewer moments of stress.
+Dr. Stephanie McGrath, a neurologist at Colorado State University’s veterinary hospital, did the study on dogs with different conditions.
 Most drugs used to treat epilepsy have serious side effects.
 This is not true of CBD.
 McGrath said the results with CBD "seem very promising".

 Dogs with poor appetite may have everything from teeth problems to pain.
 Your canine friend can’t tell you what’s wrong, so a visit to the vet is in order.
 If you can’t fix the underlying problem- like the fact that appetite decreases with age- then CBD can be an effective appetite stimulant, according to PetMD.